X

 The answer to that first question is easy.
 Remember, Microsoft's Windows business is predicated on its partnership with PC makers, who pay a license fee for every copy of Windows they install on a new PC.
 Those OEMs are none too happy about the idea of extending the life of an older PC; they would much rather have you buy a brand-new PC instead.

-So, to mollify its OEM partners, Microsoft put a time limit on the free upgrade offer, and they simply don't speak of it now.
-The Windows marketing team enthusiastically promotes new PCs running Windows 11, and the enterprise sales staff continues to sell volume licenses of Windows Enterprise editions and Microsoft 365 subscriptions.
+So, to mollify its OEM partners, Microsoft put a time limit on the free upgrade offer, and when it expired after a year, the company simply didn't speak of it.
+Today, the Windows marketing team enthusiastically promotes new PCs running Windows 11, and the enterprise sales staff continues to sell volume licenses of Windows Enterprise editions and Microsoft 365 subscriptions.
 Nobody talks about upgrades.

-Frankly, at this point the only people who are still interested in a free upgrade are enthusiasts, home users, and very small businesses running hardware that's at least six years old.
-In some cases, these machines are being brought out of retirement and pressed into service for families that suddenly have multiple family members working at home or going to school remotely.
-Several of the reports I received specifically mention successfully upgrading PCs that date back to the very beginning of the Windows 7 era in 2009-2011.
+Frankly, at this point, the only people who are still interested in a free upgrade to Windows 10 are enthusiasts, home users, and very small businesses running hardware that's at least eight years old.
+That doesn't mean the upgrade will fail, of course.
+I've received multiple reports of successful Windows 10 upgrades on PCs that date back to the very beginning of the Windows 7 era in 2009-2011.

-The vast majority of Windows PCs sold in the past seven years included Windows 10 licenses, and businesses who have stuck with Windows 7 have typically done so by exercising downgrade rights.
+But most of those ancient PCs have been retired.
+The vast majority of Windows PCs sold in the past eight years included Windows 10 licenses, and even businesses who stuck with Windows 7 to the bitter end typically did so by exercising downgrade rights.
 They're free to install Windows 10 anytime, without having to jump through any hoops.

 But is there a catch?

 The second question is a little tougher.
 Is there a catch?
-In technical terms, no. A PC that is upgraded from Windows 7 or Windows 8.1 to Windows 10 in 2022 reports that it is activated and has a digital license for Windows 10.
+In technical terms, no. A PC that upgraded from Windows 7 or Windows 8.1 to Windows 10 before the cutoff date in September 2023 reports that it is activated and has a digital license for Windows 10.

 And whatever pittance Microsoft's bean counters might be able to squeeze out of those upgrades wouldn't come close to balancing the very, very bad publicity that would come from sending threatening letters to retirees and mom-and-pop businesses that are trying to squeeze a few extra years of life out of their old hardware.